Dutch Oven Daddy

 • Get the Recipe

-• Ground beef — we used 85% lean beef.
-The fat percentage is important when making meatballs; too much and they're shrink to nothing by rending a lot of grease and too lean, they'll be dry and lacking in flavor.
+• Ground beef: We always use 85% lean beef.
+The fat percentage is important when making meatballs; too much and they'll shrink to nothing by rendering a lot of grease, and too lean, they'll be dry and lacking in flavor.

 See the recipe card for full information on ingredients and quantities.